 - WCCA at wcca.wicourts.gov covers Dane County Circuit Court in the free statewide search — always start here for any Dane County court records search.

-- Madison Municipal Court handles city ordinance violations separately from the circuit court — these records are not in WCCA and require direct municipal court contact.
+- Madison Municipal Court handles city ordinance violations separately from WCCA — direct contact required for those records.

 Dane County quick facts